Maternity Leave: Then and NowOct 17, 2019

 10. Create new ways to stay in the game and continue to promote yourself

 This list is the backbone of our maternity leave course.
 Kelley and I could have really used it back in the days of managers who harassed with impunity!
 Thanks to the hard work of our generation, however, the workplace has evolved.
 When it comes to pregnancy and maternity leave, today’s managers have legal boundaries and today’s new moms have institutional protections.
-This list, and our course, makes sure they are followed.
+This list, and our course, make sure they are followed.

 *Click here to get our free How To Tell Your Boss You’re Pregnant script template!